 Am I eligible for loan forgiveness?

-- Compensation to employees (whose primary residence is in the US) in the form of salary, wages, commissions, bonuses, hazard pay, or similar compensation
+- Cash compensation to employees (whose primary residence is in the US) in the form of salary, wages, commissions, bonuses, hazard pay, or similar compensation

 - Cash tips or the equivalents